 Video can’t be displayed

 Although members have changed throughout the years, the singing group stayed in touch with their east coast roots and dedication to bringing favorite classics in an updated style.
 The singing group still thrills audiences with their smooth harmonies and romantic sound as they revitalize their top hits for new generations.
 Their dedication to preserving the sound, sharing it with more people, and spreading appreciation for music everywhere continues with Tommy Petillo, Jimmy Spinelli and Shawn Stevens, who are THE PROUD LEGACY OF the Duprees for more than 43 consecutive years of stage performances.

-The Duprees TODAY continue TO perform the Duprees song book of great American standards as well as a mix of up-tempo modern hitS.
+Ambassadors of love songs, The Duprees TODAY continue TO perform the Duprees song book of great American standards.

 These are the songs that will never die, the romantic moods and deep meanings that resonate through the hearts and minds of anyone who has ever fallen in love.
-When the lyrics and melodies of these old songs are brought to life by the smooth vocals of Tommy Petillo, Jimmy Spinelli, and former members Phil Granito and Tony Testa no one can resist the emotion that sparks memories and the desire to sing along.
+When the lyrics and melodies of these old songs are brought to life by the smooth vocals and showmanship of Tommy Petillo, Jimmy Spinelli, and Shawn Stevens, no one can resist the emotion that sparks memories and the desire to sing along.

+Video can’t be displayed